 - You’ll also need to take care about aperture.
-Near the lens metallic contacts you will see a little bracket which is the controller for aperture.
-When is normal connected camera is controlling it, but now that it is reverted you will have to do it manually.
+Near the lens metallic contacts, you will see a little bracket, which is the controller for aperture.
+When is normally connected camera is controlling it, but now that it is reverted, you will have to do it manually.
 Just open it to maximum and stack it with something to stay like that.
 If not, your photos will be very dark.

 Few samples of my work: